zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-7-forecast-with-console/item-7-forecast-with-console.md

     - Now, you can verify that FC_POLICY policy is created:
         ![](images/lab5-policy-created.png " ")

+    - Post this step , you are ready to use Object Storage for OCI Forecasting service

+4. In addition to above, ***tenancy admin** should allow group to manage forecasting service Admin can do so by modifying the existing policy for the user group or new policy for user group
+    ```
+    Allow group <group-name> to manage ai-service-forecasting-family in <tenancy>
+    Allow group <group-name> to manage ai-service-forecasting-family in <compartment>
+    ```
+    ``` <group-name> ``` is the name of the group to which user is added

 ## Task 2: Understand Data Requirements
  Our forecasting service provides an AutoML solution with multiple univariate/multivariate algorithms that can run on single series or multiple series at once.
 For this, there are some data validations and data format requirements that the input data must satisfy.